Amherst Tennis Club Player Levels

 May play once a week or several times a week – sometimes even less.

 Rusty Rackets coaching sessions and Social Mix-ins are an enjoyable challenge for you.
 You may or may not be looking to improve your game and are very happy to play recreational tennis.
-You may be interested in playing more competitive tennis but don't feel quite ready for teams and tournaments yet.
+You may be interested in playing more competitive tennis but don't feel quite up to or ready for teams and more serious tournaments.

 Skills